kkouziou/A-sequence-model-that-learns-to-add-to-real-numbers/README.md

 The model was used on sequences of T = 150,200,250,300,500,700 and 1000.
 The dataset length was 100,000 sequences on all cases.
 Below we show the Training/Validation Loss against the epoch for each experiment.
+From these we draw the following conclusions:

-Since the validation loss keeps on decreasing along with the training loss we can conclude that the model does not overfit.
+1. For T less than 700 the validation loss decreases along with the training loss.
+Hence the model does not overfit.
+2. For T = 1000 the model fails to decrease its validation loss, meaning that it cannot complete its objective and it terminates due to early stopping on its 17th epoch.
+3. As T increases the convergence speed of the model also increases prooving that the task becomes more difficult.
+This is in agrrement both with the author of the original paper and our intuition.

 ### Experiment on T = 150